- JudgeMate for scooter contests

 Dakota Schuetz

 Widely regarded as the greatest competitive scooter rider of all time.
-Multiple-time world champion known for his unmatched consistency, power, and trick innovation.
+Multiple-time world champion known for rare consistency, power, and trick progression.
 His dominance in the mid-2010s helped elevate the sport's visibility worldwide.

 Ryan Williams (R-Willy)